salmasalam024/CICD-Pipeline/README.md

 ---
-# Documentation on Ansible playbook and Jenkins pipeline configuration.
+# Documentation on the Project's steps.

 ## Workflow Overview